-In this site are represented the main stages of the geological history of the last 600 million years in more than 170 geosites, all locations of recognised geological interest, of which 17 geomonuments stand out, such as the ichnofossils of Penha Garcia or Portas de Ródão.
+In this site are represented the main stages of the geological history of the last 600 million years in 176 geosites, all locations of recognised geological interest, of which 17 geomonuments stand out, such as the ichnofossils of Penha Garcia or Portas de Ródão.

 In this multimillennial landscape, pagan, Roman, Arab, Jewish, and Christian influences are all mixed up together.
 There are many testimonies of ancient history in the many castles, churches and museums, in the schist villages or in the historical villages such as Monsanto, once considered to be the most Portuguese village in Portugal, and Idanha-a-Velha, a location in which we can find the Visigothic cathedral of Egitânia.